puppeteer/puppeteer/CONTRIBUTING.md

 - Tests should be *hermetic*.
 Tests should not depend on external services.
 - Tests should work on all three platforms: Mac, Linux and Win.
 This is especially important for screenshot tests.

-Puppeteer tests are located in [`test/test.js`](https://github.com/puppeteer/puppeteer/blob/master/test/test.js) and are written with a [TestRunner](https://github.com/puppeteer/puppeteer/tree/master/utils/testrunner) framework.
+Puppeteer tests are located in the test directory ([`test`](https://github.com/puppeteer/puppeteer/blob/master/test/) and are written using Mocha.
+See [`test/README.md`](https://github.com/puppeteer/puppeteer/blob/master/test/) for more details.

 Despite being named 'unit', these are integration tests, making sure public API methods and events work as expected.

 - To run all tests: